vltr/middle/README.rst

 - Read-only and write-only fields;
 - Better error handling (almost everywhere);
 - Create a benchmark suite against other solutions;
-- Some formatters are still missing;
+- Formatters are still missing;
 - Possibility to "cast" an instance to another instance where the original object is a subclass of it;

 Done